Nerdio Manager Installation Guide

 • Configure session hosts registry for Entra ID joined storage: Select this option to enable Entra ID Kerberos functionality and Entra ID account credentials loading.

-• FSLogix Profiles path: From the drop-down list, select an Azure Files share or Azure NetApp Files volumes.
-Alternatively, type in a UNC path.
+• FSLogix Profiles path (VHDLocation): From the drop-down list, select an Azure Files share or Azure NetApp Files volumes.
+Alternatively, enter a UNC path.

 Note: You can specify up to 4 paths.
 In addition, use the arrows to change the order of the paths.
 The profiles are created in all of these locations.